 This video and article cover the questions:

-- How much should I Power Snatch for my weight?
+- How much should I Power Snatch for my body weight?

 How much should I Power Snatch for my body weight?

-The question how much you should be able to Power Snatch for your body weight is a good question to ask with regards to benchmarking.
+The question how much you should be able to Power Snatch for your body weight is a good question to ask with regards to benchmarking and Power Snatch standards.

 In very simple words, there is a relation between body weight and strength, people with higher body weights tend to be stronger than people with lower body weights.
 That is also the reason, why a lot of sports have weight categories in their competition format.

-Power Snatch technique influences the weight you can lift
+The Power Snatch technique influences how much weight you can Power Snatch

 The most obvious reason why you need to have a solid Power Snatch technique is, that you want to prevent injuries.